arnaudrenaud/speccharts/README.md

 - code reviews: help reviewers understand complex test suites at a glance
 - testing strategy: identify imbalances between test suites

+To add chart generation to a CI pipeline, see GitHub action example: [push-main.yml](.github/workflows/push-main.yml).

 ## Language and syntax support

 For now, only JavaScript and TypeScript test files are supported.